-The South West Child Protection Procedures and Our Safeguarding Children Partnership (OSCP) for Cornwall and the Isles of Scilly.
+The South West Child Protection Procedures and Our Safeguarding Children Partnership [OSCP] for Cornwall and the Isles of Scilly.

-In accordance with the above procedures, the School carries out an annual audit of its Safeguarding provision (S175/157 Safeguarding Audit, requirement of the Education Act 2002 & 2006) and sends a copy to the Local Authority from which a report is submitted to OSCP.
+In accordance with the above procedures, the school carries out an annual audit of its Safeguarding provision [S175/157 Safeguarding Audit, requirement of the Education Act 2002 & 2006] and sends a copy to the Local Authority from which a report is submitted to OSCP.

-This policy should also be read in conjunction with the following policies linked to safeguarding to include:
+This policy should also be read in conjunction with the following policies linked to safeguarding within the school which can include:

+- Anti-Bullying Policy

-- Anti Bullying and Anti-Discrimination Policy
+- Behaviour for Learning Policy

 - Attendance and Punctuality Policy

-- Behaviour for Learning Policy

-- Bereavement Policy

-- Child on Child Abuse (previously known as Peer on Peer Abuse)
+- Child on Child Abuse [previously known as Peer on Peer Abuse]

-- Complaints Procedure

 - Data Protection and Freedom of Information

 - Disciplinary Policy and Procedure

+- Education of CiC and PLAC Policy

 - Educational Visits Policy

-- Education of CiC and PLAC Policy

 - Equality Policy

-- Exams Policy

-- Fire Evacuation Policy

-- First Aid Policy

-- GDPR General Policy

-- Health and Safety Policy
+- Health and Safety Policy (including First Aid)

-- Low Levels Concerns Policy
+- Low Level Concerns Policy

 - Managing Medical Conditions Policy

-- Non-Resident Parents Policy

-- Online safety and Data Security Policy

 - Physical Intervention Policy

+- Online Safety and Data Security Policy

 - Pupil Health and Wellbeing Policy

-- Recruitment Policy
+- Recruitment Policy [including Safer Recruitment]

-- Registration Policy

 - Self-Harm Policy

-- Staff Code of Conduct including acceptable user policy and links to keeping yourself safe.
+- Staff Code of Conduct including acceptable user policy and links to keeping yourself safe

 - Staff Health, Wellbeing and Work-Life Balance

 - Staff Social Media Policy

+- Supporting Children Unable to Attend School Due to Medical / Health Needs

+- Whistleblowing

+- Registration Policy

 - Student Confidentiality Policy

-- Supporting Children Unable to Attend School Due to Medical/Health Needs
+- Complaints Procedure

 - Visitor Protocol

+- Non-Resident Parents Policy

+- Exams Policy

-- Whistleblowing Policy and Procedure
+- Bereavement Policy